Skip to content

 Services Overview

-• PostgreSQL with TimescaleDB (port 5432) - Time-series database
+• PostgreSQL with TimescaleDB + pgvector (port 5432) - Time-series database and vector store

 • Redis (port 6379) - Caching layer